javajon/kubernetes-observability/README.md

 kubectl create -n monitoring -f prometheus-targets.yaml
 ```

-### Exercise the Microservices ###
+### Exercise microservices ###

 This project contains three microservices based on Java Spring Boot.
-They provide
-JSON based REST APIs and coordinate to return random famous quotes, biographies
-and authors from the respective services.
+They provide JSON based REST APIs and coordinate to return random famous quotes, biographies and authors from the respective services.

 To view the 3 microservices exposed via their service's NodePorts: